Dependent on a Relative: Am I Also Covered by Her Ontario Auto Insurance?

 And the Mother?
 According to the Superior Court, she had a source of income during this time–a monthly benefit of $1,150 from the Ontario Disability Support Program.
 So even applying the same three-month analysis as applied to the Aunt, the Court held the Mother was not “principally” dependent on her Son on the day of the accident.

-Preszler Law Firm can Help You Deal with Your Insurance Company
+Preszler Injury Lawyers can Help You Deal with Your Insurance Company

-Call the lawyers at Preszler Law Firm today if you have been injured in a car accident and need advice on what steps to take next.
+Call the lawyers at Preszler Injury Lawyers today if you have been injured in a car accident and need advice on what steps to take next.